-Mathematical models arise in a wide variety of fields, including weather forecasting, engineering, business and finance, science, and medicine.
-The application of computer methods to simulate such models has revolutionized these fields and is one of the most significant achievements of the computer age.
+Mathematical models and methods arise in a wide variety of fields, including business and finance, data science, engineering, science, machine learning, and medicine.
+The application of mathematics-inspired computational methods and models has revolutionized these fields and is one of the most significant achievements of the computer age and the data age.

-Developing and analyzing such models so that the computer simulations can be carried out efficiently and accurately involves more than classical mathematics and elementary computer science.
+Developing and analyzing such methods and models so that the numerical computations can be carried out efficiently, accurately and in a scalable manner involves more than classical mathematics and statistics and elementary computer science.
 They include issues such as:

 - the development and maintenance of mathematical software, and